 The cascade is well-documented from across Seattle roofing data:

-**The 48-hour rule:** Any suspected active leak in a Seattle home should be assessed by a professional within 48 hours.
-Our [roof repair](/services/roof-repair) service provides rapid assessment for active issues, and emergency tarping ($499) is available when conditions prevent immediate permanent repair.
+The 48-hour rule: Any suspected active leak in a Seattle home should be assessed by a professional within 48 hours.
+When selecting a contractor urgently, the BBB's guidance on hiring roofing contractors outlines how to quickly verify credentials and avoid storm-chasing scammers who target homeowners after weather events.
+Our roof repair service provides rapid assessment for active issues, and emergency tarping ($499) is available when conditions prevent immediate permanent repair.

 What to watch between professional inspections: